jackviel/Capstone/README.md

 * User can login, create a new account, and logout
 * User can post reviews
 * User can view a feed of other users' reviews
-* User can follow/unfollow other users
-* User can 'thumbs-up' a review
+* User can add a review to their 'my-list'

 **Optional Nice-to-have Stories**

+* User can change their username
 * User can view their and other users' profiles that has their reviews/opinions
 * User can comment on reviews
-* User can join groups dedicated to certain authors/directors or books/movies
-* User can change their username
-* User can display their favorites on their profile

 ### 2. Screen Archetypes